 What Is Cohort Analysis?

 Cohort analysis is a kind of behavioral analytics.
 It takes the data from given eCommerce orders, website subscribers, or online game users rather than looking at all users as one group.
 And it breaks them into related customer segmentation for analysis.
 So in a subscription business model, you can sell different memberships with a free trial and paid options.
 So you can break it down into different segments and see how the membership performs over a time period.

 Cohort analysis is a tool to measure user repurchase, renewal, and son re-engagement activity over time.
 It helps to know whether user engagement is actually getting better or worse over time.
 So you can understand the user lifetime value from the current content, products, or services.
 You can forecast CAC in the coming sale and marketing campaign activities, based on the current customer lifetime value.

 Subscription Plan & Performance By Plan

 Any business can only provide one option for customers.
 Or based on customer segmentation needs, any business can offer multi-options and break them down into different pricing tiers.
 And the plan can be a monthly or yearly plan, etc. It can depend on your customer purchase behavior and user patterns.
 Whatever subscription product approach your business adopts.
-Basically, each plan must have a performance tracker is broken down by new, renewal, cancel, or other cases.
+Basically, each plan must have a performance tracker broken down by new, renewal, cancel, or other cases.
 They might especially occur in your business model.
 So you can keep track of how many closing users balance by a selected lookback window.
-And you can understand the total amount of users are increasing, performing flat, or unfortunately going down.
+And you can understand the total amount of users is increasing, performing flat, or unfortunately going down.

 Necessary Google Sheets Formulas and Tool

 For organizing the raw data on the cohort analysis sheet, basically, you must have some member baseline data at least.
 This includes the sign-up/refund/cancel data, membership unique ID, etc.